yzlc080733/Fractal_Image_Generator/README.md

 ## Newton Fractal (Dark wallpaper)
 See newton_wallpaper.py

 This code uses opencv-python and numpy.
-It may run about 20min to generate a wallpaper (this time may vary if you change the parameters e.g. wallpaper shape in the code).
+It may run about 20 min to generate a wallpaper (this time may vary if you change the parameters e.g. wallpaper shape in the code).

 This code generates 10 images and calculate the average of them to generate a wallpaper.
 Each image is generated with Newton fractal from 10 randomly generated complex points.
 The color is set to dirtribute evenly in the range of [0, 0.3].
 The default shape of the images is 1920x1080.

 Below is an example:

 ![example image](./newton_example.png)

+## Newton Fractal (Dark wallpaper) *with PyTorch GPU acceleration*
+newton_torch.py: Newton fractal image generator with PyTorch GPU accelaration.
+Reduces the running time from around 20 min to around 1 min.
+Tested on Linux Mint 20.2, NVIDIA RTX 3080.